 CRO Industry: The Importance of Business Practices and Client Relationships

-In a relationship-driven industry, teams at contract research organizations (CROs) and consultants may have practices that differentiate from company to company.
-The clinical trial industry maintains an extremely competitive environment as there is continuous high demand for customers by companies providing services.
-From the consumer side of the industry there is a balance of factors that will affect their choice of vendors, such as:
+In a relationship-driven industry, teams at contract research organizations (CROs) and consultants may have practices that differ from company to company.
+The clinical trial industry maintains an extremely competitive environment as there is continuously high demand for customers by companies providing services.
+From the consumer side of the industry, there is a balance of factors that will affect their choice of vendors, such as:

-- Financial pressures which will dictate the need to consider overall price competitiveness
+- Financial pressures will dictate the need to consider overall price competitiveness

 - Experience level and make-up of the CRO team plays an important role in the overall chances of success of the project